Responsive image

 Experience Highlights

-- Experience spectacular alpine beauty as we ride through the Ansel Adams Wilderness of the Sierra Nevada mountains.
+• Ride the John Muir and Pacific Crest trails through the spectacular Ansel Adams Wilderness of the Sierra Nevada mountains.

-- Capture portfolio-worthy images of world-class mountain landscapes in golden hour light.
-Photograph the Milky Way under light-pollution-free night skies
+• Capture portfolio-worthy images of world-class mountain landscapes in golden hour light.
+Photograph the Milky Way and Perseid meteor shower under light-pollution-free night skies (weather permitting).

 At A Glance